sonic-net/SONiC/doc/portable-console-switch/portable-console-switch-design.md

         raise NotImplementedError
 ```

-Vendors can simply inherit the base class and implement the interface methods as they can.
+Vendors can simply inherit the base class and implement the interface methods.
 For the methods cannot support, vendors can also raise a `NotImplementedError` exception.

 ### Factory Function Design